• Home

 Picture

-Year & Program: 2nd Year Arts and Science
+Year & Program: 3rd year Bio-Medical Science

 Pronouns: She/Her